vento277/IRIS/iris_Gen1/README.md

-# IRIS, Gen 1
+# IRIS | Gen 1

 First attempt to develop my personal assistant.
 It consists of one python file with various packages and function calls.
-Google Speech Recognition and Microsoft Speech APIs are used for its STT (speech_recognition) & TTS (sapi5)
+Google Speech Recognition and Microsoft Speech APIs are used for its STT (speech_recognition) & TTS (sapi5).

-A **virtual audio cable** is used to allow multiple I/O from a local operating system
+A **virtual audio cable** is used to allow multiple I/O from a local operating system.

 # Functions